The stair risers are the visible vertical part of the step.

 If you want to use even more colors, try creating a rainbow effect with a different color on each riser.

-If the home décor is dominated by bright, colorful furnishings, you can augment that effect by using strong colors on your stair risers.
+If bright, colorful furnishings dominate the home décor, you can augment that effect by using strong colors on your stair risers.

-A chevron pattern using cream or gray can really bring out the stairs in such an environment.
+A chevron pattern using cream or gray can bring out the stairs in such an environment.

 What about the sheen?

 Paint with a Semi-Gloss finish is mostly recommended for wooded stair risers as they can dry to a harder finish that is relatively easy to clean.

 Particularly, the glossy effect you get with this type of sheen pairs nicely with all wood tones.